zyfra/ebonite/docs/usage/01_quickstart.rst

    :lines: 12-13
 ..

-Or create and start a docker container like this
+Or create and start a docker container like this:

 .. literalinclude:: ../../examples/sklearn_model/model_create_image.py
    :linenos: